debasishsarangi88/TSAI_END2.0/Session2/README.md

 # Neural Net Basics

 Neural network neuron is a storage unit that stores a number or a "signal".
 Our neurons in our brain in addition to having a storage unit, also have their own computation unit.
 A neural network neuron has the computation unit outside it along with a weight (a number) for each neuron.
-A NN neuron stores the result of the computation of its input based on the weight and the activation function
+A NN neuron stores the result of the computation of its input based on the weight and the activation function.

+How are weights initialized?
+Weights are initialized based on Gaussian or normal distribution (random-normal) with zero-mean and a calculated variance (smaller weights).
+The intuition behind the generalization of a NN is about learning from the input distribution.
+The weights should follow a normal distribution (or something similar) such that as it learns during the training it is able to converge better.
+The scale of the initial weight distribution affects the convergence of the network.
+The smaller the scale, better the convergence.

+Using weights as constant values hinders convergence mainly because of vanishing/exploding gradients.

+What is "loss" in a neural network?
+The difference between the NN output and the ground truth output.
+The loss function determines the learning (training) outcome in a NN.
+A loss function shows the NN the gaps that it needs to fill/learn, such that it is able to perform a particular task.

 ### Let us see forward and backward pass of a small Neural network in MS Excel.